hkleinsorgen/VW-Xft/README.md

 ### Xft-DesktopIntegration

 Gathers font information from the desktop configuration.
-The default text attributes will be resetted according to the default font of the desktop.
+The default text attributes will be reset according to the default font of the desktop.
-Also provides additional settings (Look and Feel > Xft)

 ### Xft-Development